Check out these great references as well:

 Poof - you are there!

 We hope this helps you with finding HTTPS sessions and Wireshark!
+The next question is how to decrypt this information.
+I have written several articles on decryption:

 Another way to find profiles, click on "Profile" in the tag cloud.